mcabane/CSU-Senior-Project/docs/Proposal.md

 keep track of appointments, deadlines, maintenance, and other non-regular day-to-day chores.

-If important dates are not kept track of it can leave people rushing to complete important things like filing taxes to the last minute.
+If important dates are not kept track of, it can leave people rushing to complete important things like filing taxes to the last minute.
 If consistent appointments are not maintained it could result in a decline in health or health conditions remaining untreated.
 If maintenance of appliances or vehicles is left uncompleted; it could result in serious damage.
-For example, if the dryer vent is left blocked; it could result in a fire.
+For example, if a dryer vent is left blocked; it could result in a fire.

 A solution to maintaining organized list of non-frequent and important life-related tasks is the Stay on Track web application.
-Users will be able to set recurring reminder of appointments, maintenance, deadlines, expiration dates of licenses/tags, and other non-frequent chores.
+Users will be able to set recurring reminders of appointments, maintenance, deadlines, expiration dates of licenses/tags, and other non-frequent chores.

 Project Description